Sell for Free

 After we selected the live chat option, we were connected with an agent in around four minutes.
 We started off with an easy question: how can I create a product category for my site?

-Bree was able to answer this quickly, and because she had responded to my account email earlier, she was able to send me a personalized link to the section within my own account where I could add a product category.
+Bree was able to answer this quickly, and because she had responded to the same email account earlier, she was able to send us a personalized link to the section within our account where we could add a product category.
 All in all, it was a smooth process.

 Next, we asked a question about transaction fees on the free account.
 The result wasn’t so instantaneous this time, but the answer was correct and helpful.

 Bree also took our follow-up question concerning any additional card fees (there aren’t any, provided you use Square) in her stride.
-In conclusion, we’d be confident in recommending the Square live chat as a source of help.
+In conclusion, we are confident in recommending the Square Online live chat as a source of help.

-And that’s a wrap!
-If there’s anything we’ve missed, or you’d like to share your own experience of using Square’s store builder, please pop a comment below – we’d love to hear from you.
+If there’s anything we’ve missed, or you’d like to share your own experience of using Square Online, please pop a comment below – we’d love to hear from you.